arisetyo/2025-github-ur-copilot-workshop/docs/architecture.md

 ## Overview

-This document outlines the architecture for a simple Pomodoro timer web application built using FastAPI for the backend and HTML/CSS/JavaScript for the frontend.
+This document outlines the architecture for a simple Pomodoro timer web application built using Flask for the backend and HTML/CSS/JavaScript for the frontend.
 The application is designed to be educational, demonstrating GitHub Copilot capabilities while providing a functional productivity tool.

 ## Project Goals